List of Strawberry Marshmallow episodes

-This a list of episodes for the anime Strawberry Marshmallow.
+This is a list of episodes for the anime Strawberry Marshmallow.
 The anime episodes are based on a Japanese manga series by manga creator Barasui about the cute adventures and the lives of Nobue Itoh, her younger sister Chika, and Chika's three friends.
 The list of episodes spans 12 TV episodes, 3 episodes from the Ichigo Mashimaro Original Video Animation series, followed by 2 episodes from the Ichigo Mashimaro encore OVA series.
 The episodes were all directed by Takuya Sato, who was also responsible for the series composition.
-A brief (4 minute) episode was also produced to introduce the series and main characters.
-In this episode, Nobue, her sister Chika, and her 3 friends are in a spaceship traveling for Earth when the ship's oxygen supply begins to leak.
-Nobue, sensing there is enough oxygen for 4 people but not 5, sends Miu out in space (wearing a spacesuit, of course).
-In retaliation for this act, Miu takes all the food, candy, and cigarettes with her when she's unceremoniously "booted out".

 The opening for the anime television series is "Ichigo Complete", sung by Saeko Chiba, Fumiko Orikasa, Ayako Kawasumi, Mamiko Noto, and Hitomi Nabatame.
 The ending for the anime television series is "Classmate", sung by Miu's voice actress Fumiko Orikasa.
 The opening for the OVA series is "Akkan berry berry", also sung by Chiba, Orikasa, Kawasumi, Noto, and Nabatame.
 The ending for the OVA series is "Yūmachi no Kaze" (夕待ちの風) sung by Orikasa.
 The opening for the Encore OVA is "Ichigo Splash" (苺すぷらっしゅ), sung again by Chiba, Orikasa, Kawasumi, Noto, and Nabatame.
 The ending for the Encore OVA is also sung by Orikasa and is titled "Zutto, Zutto" (ずっと, ずっと).

-Strawberry Marshmallow episodes
+Episodes

 The animated series was first televised in Japan, then sold as DVDs in Japan and overseas.

-Ichigo Mashimaro Original Video Animation episodes
+A brief (4-minute) episode was also produced to introduce the series and main characters.
+In this special, Nobue, her sister Chika, and her three friends are in a spaceship (which looks exactly like Chika's room at home) traveling toward Earth when the ship's oxygen supply begins to leak.
+Nobue, sensing there is enough oxygen for four people but not five, sends Miu out to float in space, left to find her own way home.
+In retaliation for this act, Miu takes all the food, candy, and cigarettes with her when she's unceremoniously "booted out".

+OVAs

 The Ichigo Mashimaro Original Video Animation (苺ましまろオリジナルビデオアニメーション) series was released in Japan as DVDs after the TV series ended.